martbhell/wasthereannhlgamelastnight/gcloud.md

 gcloud app deploy -v master # name the version rather than dynamic to not hit the limit
 </pre>

-debugging / development (set debug = True in wasthereannhlgamelastnight.py first ):
+debugging / development (set debug = True in wasthereannhlgamelastnight.py or update_schedule.py first ):

 <pre>
 sudo apt-get install google-cloud-sdk-app-engine-python